TokenBrice/l2s-handbook/content/docs/faq.md

 ### Why do I need to sign two transactions to swap ("Allow")?

-**To interact with tokens stored in a user wallet, the ParaSwap contract needs the permission - that's the "allow" transaction.** All tokens on the Ethereum blockchain require this transaction, but for ETH, the native asset of the network.
+**To interact with tokens stored in a user wallet, the ParaSwap contract needs the permission - that's the `allow` transaction.** All tokens on the Ethereum blockchain require this transaction, but for ETH, the native asset of the network.

 When initiating a token exchange on ParaSwap, you'll be asked to allow the token being spent.
 You have two options: